Celeste Colorgrade Generator

 How to use

 Add effects, set their parameters, and then a colorgrade will be generated by sequentially applying each effect.
 The buttons on each effect can be used to reorder and remove them.
+Each effect is applied pixel-by-pixel.
+The input to the first layer is the original color that would appear without a colorgrade, and the output from the last layer is the resulting color with the color grade.

 Effects